a-kova/mmmt/src/movies/the-lobster.md

 cover: the-lobster-cover.jpg
 date: 2020-11-20
 ---
-{% image "./src/assets/images/the-lobster.jpg", "The Lobster" %}
+{% image "./src/assets/images/the-lobster.jpg", title %}

 As soon as I have come up with an idea to start this blog, I knew that "The Lobster" directed by Lanthimos Yorgos would be the first film I would review.
 It was probably the first arthouse film that did not leave me wondering "What was that?", but made me think of society problems raised in the movie.